Briggs & Stratton 20700 - 2200 PSI 1.2 GPM Electric Pressure Washer

 - Soap addition: Detergent is added to the water at the exit, by attaching the included foam cannon to the end of the wand.
 The Briggs & Stratton 20700 is not equipped with a soap dilution mechanism, and thus, it is up to the user to ensure the detergent’s correct dilution ratio when using it.

-- Pressure hose: The included 25 ft ⌀1/4" high-pressure hose can be neatly stored on the unit when idle thanks to a set of convenient hooks.
+- Pressure hose: The included 25 ft ⌀1/4" high-pressure hose can be neatly stored on the unit when not in use, utilizing a set of convenient hooks for convenient organization.

-- Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.
+- Spray gun and wand: A side hook allows for an easy storage of the included classic ergonomic spray gun and its wand.

 15° | 40° | Turbo | |